 -Self-integration is the process of integrating every part of your personality into one, whole self!

--Boundaries, created by ourselves or picked up from others, often keep us from being our whole selves.
+-Resistance, created by ourselves or picked up from others, often keeps us from being our whole selves.
 Self-integration is the “cure” for this.
-It is also the cure after ignoring and/or suppressing yourself.
+It is also the cure for ignoring and/or suppressing yourself.

 -Self-integration can be painful and scary, but it’s more than worth it!